-Segmentation offers an alternative to organising marketing effort around products, instead focussing on customers and their needs.
-It brings focus to the sales effort and negates the ‘me too’ approach that ultimately leads to ever increasing pressure on price.
-Appropriate market segmentation delivers growth and reduces waste on ineffective sales and lead generation activities.
+Segmentation is an alternative to organising marketing effort around products.
+Instead, it focuses on customers and their needs.
+It negates the ‘me too’ approach and increasing pressure on price.
+Appropriate market segmentation reduces waste on ineffective sales and marketing activities.

-Market and customer segmentation can be a complex (and time consuming) subject so it is often best to not to start unless willing AND able to allocate the appropriate resources and act upon the outcome.
-Buy in (particularly from the sales department) and inclusion is essential as is an appropriate risk assessment.
-The result of getting the market segmentation process wrong is ultimately lost customers and business.
+Market and customer segmentation can be complex and time-consuming.
+It is often best not to start unless willing and able to allocate the appropriate resources.
+Buy in and inclusion is essential as is an appropriate risk assessment.
+Get the market segmentation process wrong and you risk losing customers and new business opportunities.

 There are several basic rules for identifying a market segment: